Yashwant710/Yashwant-M/README.md

 # Yashwant-M
-Look to try out new stuff and to challenge myself
+Looking to try out new stuff and to challenge myself